symmy596/SurfinPy/docs/source/theory.rst

 --------------

 The physical quantity that is used to define the stability of a surface with a given composition is its surface energy :math:`\gamma` (J :math:`m^{-2}`).
-At its core, surfinpy is a code that calculates the surface energy of different slabs at varying chemical potential and uses these surface energies to construct a phase diagram.
+At its core, `surfinpy` is a code that calculates the surface energy of different slabs at varying chemical potential and uses these surface energies to construct a phase diagram.
-In this exmplantion of theory we will use the example of water adsorbing onto a surface of :math:`TiO_2` containing oxygen vacancies.
+In this explantion of theory we will use the example of water adsorbing onto a surface of :math:`TiO_2` containing oxygen vacancies.
-In such an example there are two variables, water concentration and oxygen vacancy concentration.
+In such an example there are two variables, water concentration and oxygen concentration.
 We are able to calculate the surface energy according to

 .. math::
     \gamma_{Surf} = \frac{1}{2A} \Bigg( E_{TiO_2}^{slab} - \frac{nTi_{slab}}{nTi_{Bulk}} E_{TiO_2}^{Bulk} \Bigg) - \Gamma_O \mu_O - \Gamma_{H_2O} \mu_{H_2O} ,

-where A is the surface area, :math:`E_{TiO_2}^{slab}` is the DFT energy of the slab, :math:`nTi_{Slab}` is the number of cations in the slab, :math:`nTi_{Bulk}` is the number of cations in the bulk unit cell and :math:`E_{TiO_2}^{Bulk}` is the DFT energy of the bulk unit cell and
+where A is the surface area, :math:`E_{TiO_2}^{slab}` is the DFT energy of the slab, :math:`nTi_{Slab}` is the number of cations in the slab, :math:`nTi_{Bulk}` is the number of cations in the bulk unit cell, :math:`E_{TiO_2}^{Bulk}` is the DFT energy of the bulk unit cell,

 .. math::
     \Gamma_O = \frac{1}{2A} \Bigg( nO_{Slab} - \frac{nO_{Bulk}}{nTi_{Bulk}}nTi_{Slab}  \Bigg) ,